Pesicp/desk.mate.zero/README.md

     - Enable SSH (password authentication)
     - Username: `rpi` (better to leave it so, script and folders include this Username)
     - Password: `yourpassword`
-    - Configure WiFi (SSID, password, country)
+    - Configure WiFi (Here write your network name and password)
-    - Set locale, timezone, keyboard layout
+    - Set country, locale, timezone, keyboard layout
   - Flash the SD card and insert into your Pi.
 - Boot the Pi and connect via SSH using PuTTY.